abdelhadi-haddadi/hugo-blog-app/content/spring-boot-swing-integration.md

 +++
-title = "Spring Boot Swing integration" date = 2025-08-27T23:20:57.419+01:00
+title = "Spring Boot Swing integration" date = 2025-08-29T20:12:35.482+01:00
 draft = false
-description = "In Spring Boot Swing integration tutorial, we are going to combine Spring Boot framework with Swing library." image = "" imageBig = "" categories = ["articles"] authors = ["Cude"] avatar = "/images/avatar.webp"
+description = "In Spring Boot Swing integration tutorial, we are going to combine Spring Boot framework with Swing library." image = "" imageBig = "" categories = ["springboot"] authors = ["Cude"] avatar = "/images/avatar.webp"
 +++

 # Spring Boot Swing integration

-last modified July 13, 2020
+last modified July 28, 2023

-In Spring Boot Swing integration tutorial, we are going to combine Spring Boot framework with Swing library.
+In this article we are combine Spring Boot framework with Swing library.

 Spring is a popular Java application framework and Spring Boot is an evolution of Spring which helps create stand-alone, production-grade Spring